williamslab/ped-sim/README.md

 that each contain two full siblings.
 The four sets are first cousins of one another.

-The dat file can contain any number of distinct pedigree structures, each of the program simulates separately, using unique founders for all pedigrees (including multiple copies of the same structure).
+The dat file can contain any number of distinct pedigree structures, which the program simulates separately using unique founders for all pedigrees (including multiple copies of the same structure).

 Comments are allowed on a line by themselves beginning with #.